-If only one track is enabled, the game will skip the Select Track screen when a player starts a game; if only one driver is enabled, the game will skip the Select Driver screen.
+If only one track is enabled, the game will skip the Select Track screen when a player starts a game.

-If only one track is enabled, the software ignores the Expert Track Lockout setting (set in the Game Settings: Settings menu).
+If fewer than five tracks are enabled, the software ignores the Expert Track Lockout setting (set in the Game Settings: Settings menu).

-Note: Linked cabinets must have the same tracks and drivers available.
-If linked cabinets do not have the same tracks and/or drivers available, a blue dot will appear in the lower right corner of the Attract screen to indicate a Cabinet Mismatch, and the games will not link.
+Note: Linked cabinets must have the same tracks available.
+If linked cabinets have different tracks available, the software will resolve the conflict by ignoring Disable Tracks settings.
+A blue dot will appear in the lower right corner of the Attract screen to indicate a Cabinet Mismatch.